port-labs/port-docs/docs/integrations/terraform.md

 }
 ```

-to make terraform install the port provider, run the command:
+To make terraform install the port provider, run the command:

 ```shell
 terraform init
 ```

-The command should print something like this when the init command is finish:
+The command should print something like this when the `init` command is finish:

 `Terraform has been successfully initialized!`

-For checking if the the initialize is good, run the command:
+In order to validate that the module initialization worked, run the command:

 ```shell
  terraform plan